 This large restaurant with tons of seating seemed to attract a lot of families.
 I ended up trying a shrimp dish with chaya, a local leafy vegetable that is native to the Yucatán Peninsula.
 If you’re looking for a simple, straightforward dining experience, this is the place to go.

 Básico is a chic little restaurant that offers an extensive breakfast menu complete with tons of fresh-squeezed juice options, coffee, and food.
 I ended up trying a pesto egg toast with egg, which was pretty tasty.

-I honestly liked El Cafecito more as a cafe than a place to eat, but they do have a food menu if you want to try it for breakfast.
+Another breakfast option is El Cafecito, which I liked more as a cafe than a place to eat, but they do have a food menu.
 I didn’t really see any other coffee places on the island, so if you want a latte or cappuccino at any point in the day, head over here.

 El Chapulim: A bit overpriced, but still good

 This restaurant received mixed reviews online, and perhaps that makes sense: they boast not having a fixed menu and only using whatever seafood and ingredients are available fresh that day.
 The restaurant definitely looks interesting from the outside and will attract the attention of anyone walking by, so I decided to take a risk and try it.